IndrekHaav/photoprism-debian/README.md

 In some cases you might run into a bug in PhotoPrism that has been fixed but the fix is not yet released.
 In that case, you can try switching to the "preview" branch (or even the bleeding-edge "develop" branch), although note that this might introduce other issues compared to the stable "release" version.

-To switch branches (e.g. to "preview"), go to the directory where you checked out PhotoPrism and enter the following command:
+To switch branches (e.g. to "preview"), go to the directory where you downloaded the PhotoPrism source code and enter the following command:

 ```shell
 $ git checkout preview